joostd/Safari-RpIdHash/README.md

 Note that

 - as stated above: the issue does not seem to occur with FIDO2 (CTAP2) security keys (unless the CTAP2-bug also occurs, see the remark above)).
-- the issue is observed with Safari versions 16.0 and 16.1, and may possible be present on older versions as well.
+- the issue is observed with Safari versions 16.0 through 16.3, and may possible be present on older versions as well.
 - the issue is not observed with any other browsers I tested (Google Chrome, Miscrosoft Edge, Firefox and Brave).
 - the issue is also not obverved with Mobile Safari (tested on iOS 16.1).
 - in my tests when there is a mismatch I always see the RpIdHash value `a54672b222c4cf95e151ed8d4d3c767a6cc349435943794e884f3d023a8229fd` returned from the security key.